miquelMariano/miquelMariano.github.io.backup/draft/2018-01-17-back-to-basics-1-ficherosVM.markdown

-Configuration Files
+# Ficheros de configuración

 ---

-*vm_name.vmx*	This file holds the VM’s configuration which, in the large part, is hardware related.
++ *vm_name.vmx:*	This file holds the VM’s configuration which, in the large part, is hardware related.
 If required, you can edit this file manually using a text editor.
 Alternatively, power off the VM and use the vSphere client to affect any changes from the VM’s “Configuration Parameters” found under Settings -> Options -> General.
-*vm_name.vmtx* El fichero .vmx se convierte en .vmtx cuanto una VM se convierte a plantilla.
++ *vm_name.vmtx:* El fichero .vmx se convierte en .vmtx cuanto una VM se convierte a plantilla.
 Contiene los detalles de configuración de esta VM convertida a plantilla
 *vm_name.vmxf*	An XML file containing additional VM configuration options.
 *vm_name.nvram*	This BIOS or EFI configuration file used by the VM.